 How much time do you spend sitting each day?

-- sit down in the car or public transport on the way to work
+- you sit down in the car or public transport on the way to work

-- sit in the car or on public transport returning home
+- you sit in the car or on public transport returning home

-- eating dinner and then sitting watching TV or reading before going to bed
+- you sit eating dinner and then sit watching TV, gaming or just checking your phone before going to bed

-This would not be an unusual day for many of us, but it means that creatures designed to stand up now spend most of their lives lying or sitting down, with negative consequences for our health.
+This isn’t an unusual day for many of us, yet it means people designed to stand-up now spend most of their lives lying or sitting down, with negative consequences for our health.